Where is Good Omens filmed?

 Hogback Wooden

-A woodland utopia and the religious house of the Them, Adam Younger’s gang of 4 kids (himself, Pepper, Wensleydale and Brian), Hogback Wooden needed to resemble a scene from Simply William.
+A woodland utopia and the non secular house of the Them, Adam Younger’s gang of 4 children (himself, Pepper, Wensleydale and Brian), Hogback Wooden needed to resemble a scene from Simply William.

-A suitably idyllic spot was present in Painshill Park, Surrey, the place location scouts seen an enormous crater, shaped after a bomb dropped there throughout the Second World Struggle.
+A suitably idyllic spot was present in Painshill Park, Surrey, the place location scouts observed an enormous crater, fashioned after a bomb dropped there through the Second World Battle.

 Good Omens continues on Wednesdays at 9pm on BBC Two

-The Good and Correct Good Omens TV Companion is obtainable now and is printed by Headline.
+The Good and Correct Good Omens TV Companion is accessible now and is revealed by Headline.
 Discover out extra right here

 Add Comment